 Andy began his career practicing emergency medicine, spending the first three years of his career working at UH Parma ED where he served as lead PA.
 He also spent several years working at Cleveland Clinic Marymount Emergency Department.

 Andy is capable of evaluation, diagnosis, and treatment of both acute and chronic skin conditions for patients of all ages.
-He trained under Dr. Gregory Delost through the Apex Dermatology fellowship program.
+He trained under Dr. Gregory Delost through the Apex Skin fellowship program.

 In his personal life, he likes to spend time with his family and get outside to northeast Ohio’s many mountain biking trails!